 Pyramid Lake Paiute Tribe

-Tribal members also offer services such as car washes, tacos, food drives, and trash collection on Tribal land along the road.
-Note, all vendors are required to register with the Tribal government.
-To learn more about the Pyramid Lake Paiute Tribe, including permit info and locations, visit plpt.nsn.us and the Local Towns section of the Burning Man website.
+The I-80 Smokeshop in Wadsworth and the Nixon Store in Nixon are open for extended hours during peak travel times.
+Tribal members also offer services such as car washes, tacos, food drives, and trash collection on Tribal land along the roads.
+All vendors are required to register with the Tribal government.
+Please consider supporting local businesses as you pass through.To learn more about the Pyramid Lake Paiute Tribe, visit plpt.nsn.us and the Local Towns section of the Burning Man website.

 Pyramid Lake camping & day-use

-Proceeds from permits help support the Tribal Government, and water quality and environmental programs that protect the unique ecosystem of Pyramid Lake year round.
+Pyramid Lake is a beautiful ancient lake at the heart of the Pyramid Lake Paiute Tribe Reservation.
+All day-use (including swimming) and camping require permits.
+Day-use permits are $22 and camping permits are $32 per day.
+To purchase permits online, or for a list of permit locations and additional information about Pyramid Lake, please visit this page.Proceeds from permits support the Tribal Government and environmental programs that protect Pyramid Lake’s unique ecosystem.
 The Tribe advises all travelers that the north, east and south sides of the lake, Anaho Island National Wildlife Refuge, including the Pyramid and Needles areas, are off-limits and closed to everyone but Tribe members.
 The beaches on Highway 446 from Popcorn Rock to Warrior Point are open to the public.

 Nobles Trail

 In 1851, William H. Nobles found a cutoff from the Applegate Trail west through present-day Gerlach that shortened the journey to Northern California via today’s Susanville.
-This short cut, known as the Nobles Cutoff, was established as an emigrant trail in 1852.
+This shortcut, known as the Nobles Cutoff, was established as an emigrant trail in 1852.
 Initially, the trail left the Applegate Trail at Black Rock Hot Spring and traversed the bulk of the Black Rock Desert Playa.
 In 1856, an alternate route was found that leaves the Applegate at Rabbit Hole Spring and passes by Trego Hot Spring.

 Consider stopping along the trail as you travel through the area!
 Check out the Friends of the Black Rock High Rock website and BLM’s website for more info.